mariolpantunes/pyBlindOpt/README.md

 # pyBlindOpt

 A library that implements several derivation-free optimization algorithms (such as genetic optimization).
-Currently, it implements 5 different algorithms:
+Currently, it implements six different algorithms:
 1. Hill climbing is a mathematical optimization technique that belongs to the family of local search.
 It is an iterative algorithm that starts with an arbitrary solution to a problem and then attempts to find a better solution by making an incremental change to the solution.
 2. Simulated annealing is a probabilistic technique for approximating the global optimum of a given function.
 Specifically, it is a metaheuristic to approximate global optimization in a large search space for an optimization problem.
 3. Genetic algorithm is a metaheuristic inspired by the process of natural selection that belongs to the larger class of evolutionary algorithms (EA).
 Genetic algorithms are commonly used to generate high-quality solutions to optimization and search problems by relying on biologically inspired operators such as mutation, crossover, and selection.